Indiana’s Trusted Personal Injury Advocates Since 1963.

 If you haven’t filed a police report, or cannot prove you don’t hold liability for your accident, an insurance company might deny your claim.

 If your claim is denied, you’ll receive a rejection letter from the insurance company.
-This is important for your legal records should you decide to appeal the denial or sue the insurer
+This is important for your legal records should you decide to appeal the denial or sue the insurer.

 Legal advices during an appointment for a denied insurance claim

-How to appeal a denied claim in Indiana
+How to Appeal a Denied Claim in Indiana

 Most insurance companies will allow you to appeal a denied claim.
 However, the likelihood of a reversed decision is slim.
 If you haven’t already consulted a lawyer about your claim, you may want to do so quickly after your claim is denied.